 Oven Roasted Tomatoes in Oil

-A couple of weeks ago, I bought a huge bag of perfectly ripe Roma tomatoes with the intention of making Pico de Gallo for guests.
-Well, even the best laid plans “gang aft a-gley” and I found myself in the next few days with ripe tomatoes about to go bad.
+A couple of weeks ago, I bought a huge bag of perfectly ripe Roma tomatoes with the intention of making pico de gallo for guests.
+Well, even the best-laid plans “gang aft a-gley” and I found myself in the next few days with ripe tomatoes about to go bad.

-What Can You Do With Roasted Tomatoes?
+🤔 What Can You Do With Roasted Tomatoes?

 Save this recipe/process/method/way-of-doing-something for the summer when you have more fresh tomatoes than you know how to handle.
 You’ll be happy you did!

-How to Make Oven Roasted Tomatoes in Oil
+🔪 How to Make Oven Roasted Tomatoes in Oil

 Prepare the Tomatoes

-Preheat the oven to 325 degrees.
-Line a baking sheet with parchment paper (only if you’re lazy like me and don’t like to scrub pans).
+2. Line a baking sheet with parchment paper (only if you’re lazy like me and don’t like to scrub pans).

-Slice the tomatoes 1/4 to 1/3 inch thick.
+1. Slice the tomatoes 1/4 to 1/3 inch thick.
 If they’re really ripe, a serrated knife helps immensely with the slicing.

 Roast Tomatoes Until They Begin to Char

-Bake, checking every 20-30 minutes until the tomatoes are roasted and beginning to show a bit of char around the edges.
-Admittedly, I like mine with a good bit of char.
+1. Bake, checking every 20-30 minutes until the tomatoes are roasted and beginning to show a bit of char around the edges.

+👉 PRO TIP: Admittedly, I like mine with a good bit of char.
 Actually, that’s the best part in my opinion.
 But you cook yours to whatever degree of doneness you prefer.
-You want them pretty well dried out and chewy if not crispy.

-The total cooking time is going to vary depending on how thickly you sliced the tomatoes and how humid it is that day.
+You want them fairly well dried out and chewy if not crispy.
+The total cooking time will vary depending on how thickly you sliced the tomatoes and how humid it is that day.
 I cooked these for about an hour and a half.
-Your nose will also tell you if they’re starting to go too far to the dark side :-)
+Your nose will also tell you if they’re starting to go too far to the dark side 😊.

 Pack Roasted Tomatoes in Olive Oil

-Remove the tomatoes from the oven and let them cool.
-Pack the slices into a clean, dry jar and fill with a good quality extra virgin olive oil to cover.
-Store, tightly closed, in the refrigerator.
+2. Pack the slices into a clean, dry jar and fill with a good quality extra virgin olive oil to cover.

 I used five big Roma tomatoes and got a half-pint of roasted slices.
 Yeah.
 Don’t expect to be filling up quart jars full of these.
 They really cook down.
 But the flavor is so concentrated that a little goes a very long way!